The best coffee grinders – recommended by baristas and tested by our appliances expert

 The ones that just missed the list

 In true Smeg style, this delivers on brains and beauty.
 Whilst it was incredibly consistent on finer grind settings, it was less distinct on coarse grinds.
 If you like French press, this might be one to swerve.
-It's also expensive.
+It's also very expensive.

 How to choose the best coffee grinder for you:

 Coffee grinders fall into a range of categories.
-CoffeeFriend CEO Aurimas Vainauskas told us about the different types of coffee grinders on the market.
+CoffeeFriend CEO Aurimas Vainauskas told me about the different types of coffee grinders on the market.
 'Coffee grinders can be put into several different categories based on a few different features.
 These are the categories you’re likely to encounter:

 Manual coffee grinders vs electric coffee grinders

-Manual coffee grinders are particularly compact, lightweight and mobile.
-They’re as convenient to use at home as they are to take with you on a trip.
-Manual tools are perfect for producing small amounts of ground coffee for various coffee makers or ceramic filters.
-Not to mention that grinding your beans manually can turn into a beloved daily ritual—and that manual grinders are much cheaper than electric ones!
 Still, if you’re a sworn fan of espresso, an electric coffee grinder is definitely your best bet.
 Manual grinders aren’t really suited for grinding beans that finely.
 Using a manual grinding tool, you won’t be able to grind beans straight into a portafilter either, so your coffee won’t be as fresh as it could be.
 An electric grinder is a much better solution for those who tend to brew larger amounts of coffee too.
 It’s suited perfectly for espresso makers and coffee machines, as well as various other brewing tools.

 Blade grinders vs burr grinders